It's eerie at first – the amplified rising and falling of pitch. I cock my head and concentrate to catch it among the other sounds of the waking city.

 A human voice.

-I cock my head and strain to catch it underneath the other sounds of the waking city.
-It crescendos to the foreground – the Muslim call to prayer.
+But then he gathers his strength and the Muslim call to prayer builds into the auditory foreground.
 It’s shortly after 5 a.m. and I make a point to be outside to hear it.

 Bethlehem's acoustics are perfect for this.
 The steep hillsides form a natural amphitheater and masonry walls reflect sound from everywhere to everywhere else.
 This muezzin has a nice baritone and his prayers are minor-key without being mournful.
 It’s soothing - almost hypnotic.